hoaianhit/NC/ansible_aws/README.md

     d.
 Create a Route Table on created VPC, then add a default route target to new created Internet Gateway

     ![Create New Route Table](pictures/new_routetable.PNG)

+    e.
+Create Key pair hat Ansible Mgmt box can use it to ssh to EC2 instances

+    f.
+Create User and save the aws_access_key_id and aws_secret_access_key

 2. Start Ansible Mgmt box on local using command "Vagrant up"